 Anna is a Senior Associate at HTA Design LLP.
 A Chartered Architect on the RIBA Conservation Register with 20 years experience of practice in the UK following a BArch earned and some years working in the US.
 Anna also earned an art MA from the University of Westminster exhibiting work solo and in group shows.
 Architectural work includes the design of new-build housing and care homes, alterations to listed buildings small and large, and other buildings with interesting and unsung stories.
 She sees the sustainability issues we grapple with today allied with good conservation practice and the materiality, building physics and quality of space we admire in the work of our ancestors.

-Key achievements since joining HTA are developing a refurbishment strategy and design for Grade II* listed Hanham Hall, near Bristol, and recently securing planning approval for a mixed site of listed refurbishment and new-build residential and commercial in Tottenham and an important research study report into the history and development of Mansion Blocks.
+Key achievements since joining HTA are developing a refurbishment strategy and design for Grade II* listed Hanham Hall, near Bristol, securing planning approval for a mixed site of listed refurbishment and new-build residential and commercial in Tottenham and an important research study report into the history and development of Mansion Blocks.

-Anna is a practicing artist outside HTA producing works on canvas and paper and in collaboration.
+Anna is a practicing artist outside HTA producing works figurative and abstract on canvas and paper.